 ECM (Electronically Commutated Motor)

-This type of motor is a high-efficiency DC motor that uses no brushes, a permanent magnet rotor and utilizes electronically switched DC power to turn the motor at various speeds.
+This type of motor is a high-efficiency DC (or three phase depending on how you look at it) motor that uses no brushes, a permanent magnet rotor and utilizes electronically switched DC power to turn the motor at various speeds.

 Bryan Orr is a lifelong learner, proud technician and advocate for the HVAC/R Trade